SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 104. - *Mobile* © [UB]

 You are exceptionally speedy and agile.
-Your speed increases by 10 ft, and you are immune to difficult terrain when dashing.
+Your speed increases by 10ft, and you are immune to difficult terrain when dashing.
 When you make a melee attack against a creature you are immune to attack of opportunity from the creature unless it has immunity to that.

 # 105. - *Moderately Armored* © [UB]